Are there Online MHA Programs that Waive or Do Not Require the GRE?

 University of New Haven’s online MHA program helps students develop business planning, statistical analysis, problem-solving, strategic thinking, and more skills.
 Graduates are prepared for various leadership roles, such as healthcare operations managers, administrative services managers, health insurance operations directors, healthcare program coordinators, and medical practice managers.

-Applicants to the program must have a bachelor’s degree from a regionally accredited institution or recognized institution in another country with a minimum GPA of 3.0, official transcripts for all previously attended institutions, a statement of purpose, two recommendation letters, and a current resume.
+Applicants to the program must have a bachelor’s degree from a regionally accredited institution or recognized institution in another country with a minimum GPA of 3.0, official transcripts for all previously attended institutions, a statement of purpose, two recommendation letters, and a current resume or CV.
 GRE or GMAT scores are not required for admission.

 The program comprises 36 credits including coursework in management of healthcare organizations; management information systems in healthcare; financial management of healthcare organizations; law and public health; healthcare ethics; statistics for healthcare managers; healthcare leadership; and strategy and innovation in healthcare organizations.